benbokor/protein-hmm/README.md

 # Protein HMM

+##Sample Analysis Vignette - Exosome
+Open and follow the instruction in 'TPP_HMM_Analysis_Vignette.Rmd' on the main branch.
+The Vignette will walk through a full analysis, including EM optimization, of the exosome protein complex.
+The initial input (as shown in the vignette) is "data/becher_fullCycle_reformat.csv" and the final output we recieved is 'data/exosome_hmm_result.csv'

 ## Simulator
 ### Requirements
 Since we did not use python environments like venv or conda, there are 2 requirements files in the simulator directory. `requirements-full.txt` lists all the python packages installed globally on my (Darvesh's) machine. `requirements-min.txt` lists only the packages imported in `simulator.py` and `Development.ipynb`. *Please use requirements-min.txt if you're unsure*.
 This code was tested on Python 3.9.7 and 3.7.9 but the code should work for Python 3.x.x.
 Please reach out if there are version-specific issues.
 The simulator is quite light and runs within seconds on a Intel dual-core Macbook Pro from 2017.
 Your mileage may vary.
 This has not been tested on Apple Silicon or Windows (10 or 11).
 The safest, most reliable way to test this would be inside a conda environment or virtual environment.